GLOBAL MARKETS-Asia shares slip as U.S. jobs stunner hammers bonds | Business

 GLOBAL MARKETS-Asia shares slip as U.S. jobs stunner hammers bonds

-In currency markets, the euro continued to bask in the glow of a newly hawkish European Central Bank as markets brought forward the likely timing of a first rate rise and sent bond yields sharply higher.
-Klaas Knot, the Dutch Central Bank President and a member of the ECB's governing council, said on Sunday he expects a hike in the fourth quarter of this year.
+That sent two-year yields up 15 basis points for the week, the biggest rise since late 2019 and they touched a nearly two-year high of 1.331% in Asia on Monday.
+In currency markets, the euro pulled back slightly from highs made last week in the glow of a newly hawkish European Central Bank as markets brought forward the likely timing of a first rate rise and sent bond yields sharply higher.

 Asian share markets mostly eased on Monday after stunningly strong U.S. jobs data soothed concerns about the global economy but also added to the risk of an aggressive tightening by the Federal Reserve.

 Geopolitics also remained a worry as the White House warned Russia could invade Ukraine any day and French President Emmanuel Macron prepared for a trip to Moscow.
-The cautious mood saw MSCI's broadest index of Asia-Pacific shares outside Japan dip 0.1% in early trade.
-Japan's Nikkei fell 0.9% and South Korea 0.8%.
+The cautious mood saw MSCI's broadest index of Asia-Pacific shares outside Japan dip 0.3%.
+Japan's Nikkei fell 0.8% and South Korea 0.4%.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)